JosephMeghanath/apptuit-py/README.md

 ```
 Here:
-- `sanitize`: Is a string value which will make the metric names compatible
+- `sanitize_mode`: Is a string value which will make the metric names compatible
 with prometheus or apptuit.
 This required parameter set to `None` if not used.
-You can set `sanitize` to 3 values.
+You can set `sanitize_mode` to 3 values.
     - `None`: Disables sanitizer.
     - `apptuit`: Will set the sanitize for apptuit, which will replace
     all the invalid characters(characters which are not in `ascii_letters`, `UNICODE.letters`,